Horocycle flow on flat projective bundles: topological remarks and applications: Proof of Theorems A* and B*

 We deduce from Theorem~\ref{thm:thmB*} that $E(\M)$ is a non-empty minimal $\Gamma_\rho$-invariant closed set if and only if $E(\Gamma)$ is a minimal $\Gamma$-invariant closed set.
 Since this condition is satisfied if and only if $\Gamma$ is convex-compact \cite[Proposition V.4.3]{Dal'Bobook}, we retrieve Corollary~\ref{cor:finitelygenerated}:

 \begin{corollary} The set $\M_B$ is $U$-minimal if and only if $\Gamma$ is convex-cocompact \end{corollary}

-More generally, since $\P^n$ is compact, any non-empty minimal $\Gamma_\rho$-invariant closed subset $F \subset E \times \P^n$ projets onto a non-empy minimal $\Gamma$-invariant closed subset $p_1(F) \subset E$.
-If $\Gamma$ is finitely generated, then either $F$ projets onto a closed $\Gamma$-orbit or $F = E(\M)$ and $\Gamma$ is convex-compact \cite[Theorem V.4.1]{Dal'Bobook}.
+More generally, since $\P^n$ is compact, any non-empty minimal $\Gamma_\rho$-invariant closed subset $F \subset E \times \P^n$ projects onto a non-empy minimal $\Gamma$-invariant closed subset $p_1(F) \subset E$.
+If $\Gamma$ is finitely generated, then either $F$ projects onto a closed $\Gamma$-orbit or $F = E(\M)$ and $\Gamma$ is convex-compact \cite[Theorem V.4.1]{Dal'Bobook}.
 On the contrary, if $\Gamma$ is not finitely generated, there exist examples where $E(\Gamma)$ does not admit any non-empty minimal $\Gamma$-invariant closed subset \cite{Kulikov,MatsumotoMinimal}.

 \begin{corollary} There exist infinitely generated Fuchsian groups $\Gamma$ such that for any representations $\rho : \Gamma \to \PSLn$ satisfying conditions {\rm (CG1)} and {\rm (CG2)}, the projective bundle $Y$ does not admit any non-empty $U$-minimal subset of $\pi^{-1}(\Omega_X)$. \end{corollary}